danielmiessler/SecLists/Passwords/README.md

 - Password lists containing the count are located in the "withcount" folder.
 - Lists over 100Mb have been compressed.

+## xato-net-10-million-passwords.txt

+This file contains 5,189,454 **unique** passwords sorted from most to least common.
+[The original dataset](https://web.archive.org/web/20150211131735/https://xato.net/passwords/ten-million-passwords/) contained 10 millon username and passwords combos, which caused there to be millons of duplicate passwords.

+## xato-net-10-million-passwords-dup.txt

+Same as `xato-net-10-million-passwords.txt`, but this only contains all passwords that appeared in the original dataset **more than once**.
+It holds 755,995 passwords.

 ## scraped-JWT-secrets.txt

 This wordlist is from <https://github.com/wallarm/jwt-secrets>